Parkinson's Exercise Program

-We now offer specific classes at the Mark Green Sports Center for those with Parkinson's disease.
+We offer Parkinson's specific classes at the Mark Green Sports Center.
 These classes address the different needs of someone with PD and can help improve symptoms, quality of life, and movement.
+We also offer support groups and caregiver/partner support groups.

 Yoga for Parkinson’s